Skip to content

 During the Victorian era, rattan furniture became synonymous with elegance and luxury, adorning the parlors and conservatories of the upper class in Europe and America.
 In the early 20th century, rattan experienced a resurgence with the emergence of the Art Deco movement, as designers embraced its organic aesthetic in modernist furniture pieces.

-The mid-century modern movement further propelled the popularity of rattan, with designers exploring its flexible properties to create iconic chairs and lounges.
+The mid-century modern movement further boosted the popularity of rattan, with designers exploring its flexibility to create iconic chairs and lounges.
 Today, rattan furniture and decor continue to captivate homeowners and designers alike, thanks to its timeless charm, eco-friendly nature, and versatility in complementing various design styles.

 Rattan is not limited to just outdoor furniture.
 It is commonly used to create a variety of indoor furniture pieces as well.
 Here are some examples of furniture made from rattan: